benjamin-bader/stiletto/README.md

 # Getting Started

 To install Stiletto and start using it, add the Stiletto NuGet package to your project, and start injecting.
+To install the compile-time plugin, install the Stiletto.Fody NuGet package in your main project.

 Stiletto supports:
 - property and constructor injection.